eagletrt/libstm32-sw-template/README.md

 The library must be tested with the maximum possible code coverage, the source code used to run the unit tests should be put inside the `test` folder.

+If scripts or other tools are needed for the library they must be put inside the `tools` folder.

 No other folders should be created besides the ones described before if not necessary, to handle complex file structures nested folders can be used.